 As a lifelong resident of Huntsville, I am still amazed at the amount of new things I stumble upon almost every day.
 Hidden gems in the Rocket City are quickly becoming more noticeable, thanks to social media and bloggers like myself who want to share them.
 On top of these local stores and museums, there are literally hundreds of clubs to choose from, and they are quickly creating tiny communities all their own.
 That is why I am excited to show you eight different ways to show your Superfan side in Huntsville.
 Here in the Rocket City, everyone can find something to geek out about.

+Make sure to check out the Downtown Craft Beer Trail.
+You can visit taprooms and win a prize if you get to all the places!
 Beer connoisseurs can test their knowledge at The Nook, where patrons can choose from over 500 beers.
 Don’t miss out on their German Food Night.

 Budding astronauts and space geeks, consider yourselves lucky.
 Huntsville is home to the U.S. Space & Rocket Center, and boasts enough entertainment to keep you exploring for days.

 Into history?
 Take a tour at the Historic Huntsville Depot, The Historic Lowry House, or Burritt on the Mountain.
 If you are into something spooky, The Huntsville Ghost Walk blends history with the paranormal.

 Which iHeartHsv blogger wrote this?